 Here is what AmericanLiterature.com has to say about the OG Dark Romantics: "Dark Romantics believed humans gravitate to evil and self-destruction...[they] focus on human fallibility, self-destruction, judgement, punishment, as well as the psychological effects of guilt and sin...There's an even darker side of the Dark Romantics: Gothic Literature, which involves sheer terror, personal torment, graphic morbidity, and the supernatural."

 So, in short, I write a lot about mentally ill and/or morally gray (or outright evil, depending on your view) characters fighting their inner demons while also finding love along the way.
 Supernatural elements may or may not play a role in my books.

 I was in the editing process when I decided to do a "prequel" of sorts, showing how Leander ended up where he did in Mystery and Rationale.
-Since there were so many moving parts behind the scenes, I knew I couldn't do a prequel from Leander's point of view.
-In waltzed Bennett Reeve.
+Since there were so many moving parts behind the scenes of his incarceration, I knew I couldn't do a prequel from Leander's point of view.

-Bennett was originally a two-line character at the end of Rationale (his role/lines eventually went to Timothy in the final version), but it turned out Bennett was destined to narrate is own book.
+Bennett was originally a two-line character at the end of Rationale (his role/lines eventually went to Timothy in the final version), but it turned out Bennett was destined to narrate his own book.
 In the course of writing that book, The Damnation of Leander Welles, I began to seriously doubt the original ending I had planned for Leander.
 I tried to keep Bennett and Leander's relationship in the friend zone, but it literally did not feel right to me.
 When I finally gave in and accepted that they were meant to be together, it was like a weight was lifted from my shoulders.

-But there was a problem.
 Rationale was already written.
 And Mystery was already published, so there was only so much tweaking I could do.
-I went back and wove in subtle pieces of Bennett throughout Rationale.
-It is incredibly subtle (until the end) because Leander really did shut himself off from Bennett by focusing all of his attention on Lorelei as part of his grand plan.
+I went back and wove in pieces of Bennett throughout Rationale.
+It is incredibly subtle (until the end) because in my mind Leander really did shut himself off from Bennett by focusing all of his attention on Lorelei as part of his grand plan.
 But the pieces of Bennett are there and I love when readers pick up on them, especially after they read Damnation and it all comes together.
 Hint: olive eyes, rain, and Cezanne.
 That's why I say Rationale is the beginning of the MM angst.
 It may not be obvious when you read it, but it becomes much clearer after you've read Damnation.

 Speaking of Damnation... even if it was a "prequel," for the most part, I wanted to carry Bennett's story through to the end of Mystery/Rationale to give readers some type of closure.
 Maybe not what they wanted, but closure nonetheless.
 The lingering question from Rationale was finally answered: Did Leander love Lorelei?

-So, thanks to Bennett and Leander, the M/M door was open in my brain and it wasn't long before another couple came barreling through it — aka: Roan and Sasha.
+So, thanks to Bennett and Leander, the MM door was open in my brain and it wasn't long before another couple came barreling through it — aka: Roan and Sasha.
 (I wrote their story in one month, people.
 One.Month!)

 Will you ever write M/F again?

-Where can I get a signed paperback?
+Where can I get a signed copy of your book?

-Will you ever do an audio book?
+Will you ever do an audiobook?

 I hope so!
 It all comes down to cost and demand, unfortunately.
-Audio books are expensive and if I'm going to do it, I'll want to do it the best way possible.
+Audiobooks are expensive and if I'm going to do it, I'll want to do it the best way possible.
 So... that might not be for a while.
 But I will certainly announce it if/when it happens.

 Did I miss something?
 You can always shoot me an email at email@example.com or DM me on Instagram (it's the platform I am the most active on).
 If you're interested in following me on any other platform, they're all linked below.